Cubitect/cubiomes-viewer/buildguide.md

 Many Linux distros already provide Qt in their repositories and you can also [Get Qt With Your Package Manager](buildguide.md#get-qt-with-your-package-manager) instead if you wish.

-Note: for a static build you will have to compile Qt yourself.
+For a static build you will have to [Compile Qt from Source](buildguide.md#compile-qt-from-source).

 ### Using the Qt Installer